GO TO INDEX

 Like growth of root towards water and minerals while growth of stem towards light.

-Example: Usually this movement is seen in plants, fungi or in bacterial colony etc.
+Example: Usually this movement is seen in plants, fungi or in bacterial colony etc. - Nastic Movement:

 This is the type of movement where change in osmotic water occur due to stimuli.